 Mention of the population explosion should remind us that statistics were invented to allow states to count their people.
 It would have seemed odd in 1861 to generalize in quantitative terms about some feature of the Italian people as a whole; but we now easily absorb the information that Italian women have the lowest fertility rate in the world.
 United Nations organizations have been collecting statistics about world population for some time; but we are not yet habituated to think in terms of them, except perhaps for the total (six billions and climbing·).
 Quantity has been made social in some areas more than others.
 Counting heads, money, time or energy is more plausible than measuring the quality of life, for example, although this has not prevented economists from attempting the latter task.

 We can say something about the changing morphology of human society too.
-Anthropologists have known about social networks at least since the Manchester School (Bott 1954).
-But the idea that social relations are now more readily constituted as open-ended networks than as closed corporate hierarchies (see the Appendix) is more recent.
-No-one has done more to argue the case than Manuel Castells (2001:1-2):
+Anthropologists have known about social networks at least since the Manchester School.
+But the idea that social relations are now more readily constituted as open-ended networks than as closed corporate hierarchies is more recent.
+No-one has done more to argue the case than Manuel Castells:

 The implications of this idea for the study of world society are profound, even if its premises may be challenged.
-Is this the catalyst inaugurating Kant’s Perpetual Peace, the cosmopolitan society whose human preconditions he explored in his Anthropology (1798), for the sake of which he invented the name of our discipline?
+Is this the catalyst inaugurating Kant’s Perpetual Peace, the cosmopolitan society whose human preconditions he explored in his Anthropology (1798), which more than any other book established the name of our discipline?
 Are we reaching the end of a world system of territorial states?
 If so, how will the law be administered?
 One way would be for networks to constitute themselves as self-regulating clubs.
 Notions of justice can be disseminated without a centralized administration.
 Nor should we imagine that network society is necessarily non-hierarchical or open, for that matter.
-A recent popular text, Linked: the new science of networks by A-L Barabasi (2002), claims that ‘scaled networks’ in a wide range of fields — social, technological and biological — conform to a mathematical model known as a power rule in which a few nodes (hubs) are highly connected and most are only weakly so.
+A recent popular text, Linked: the new science of networks by A-L Barabasi, claims that ’scaled networks’ in a wide range of fields — social, technological and biological — conform to a mathematical model known as a power rule in which a few nodes (hubs) are highly connected and most are only weakly so.
 Think of the air transport network of the United States, for example, with its O’ Hares and thousands of small airports.
 Such a model would explain why, left to its own devices, a world economy made up of unregulated market networks is becoming more connected and more unequal at the same time.

 This backward-looking solution to the problem of the modern world makes Gandhi a typical 20th century figure.
 But the problem he confronted has been largely ignored by social theorists.
 It is this.
 If the world of society and nature is devoid of meaning, being governed by remote impersonal forces known only to specially trained experts, that leaves each of us feeling small, isolated and vulnerable.
 Yet modern cultures tell us that we are personalities with significance.
 How do we bridge the gap between a vast, unknowable world, which we experience as an external object, and a puny self endowed with the subjective capacity to act alone or with others?
 The answer is to scale down the world, to scale up the self or a combination of both, so that a meaningful relationship might be established between the two.
 Gandhi chose the village as the site of India’s renaissance because it was where most Indians lived, but more importantly because it had a social scale appropriate to self-respecting members of an agrarian civilization.
 Moreover, he devoted a large part of his philosophy to building up the personal resources of individuals.
 Our task is to bring this project up to date.

 There would be plenty of scope in such an anthropology for a world history whose antecedents cross-cut the discipline’s previous periods and paradigms.
-Rousseau’s Discourse on the Origins and Foundations of Inequality among Men (1754) could well be taken as the basic text for an historical anthropology of unequal world society, with Morgan (1877) and Engels (1884) providing 19th century versions of the same and Jack Goody (Hart forthcoming), Raymond T. Smith (1996) and others updating the project for late twentieth century audiences.
-But our contemporary concern with subjectivity will require such grand narratives to be accompanied by individual and collective life histories of the sort pioneered by Sidney Mintz in Worker in the Cane (1960) and Richard Werbner in Tears of the Dead (1991).
-Brian Alleyne’s collective biography of North London’s New Beacon Circle, Radicals Against Race(2002), is another example from nearer home.
+Rousseau’s Discourse on the Origins and Foundations of Inequality among Men could well be taken as the basic text for an historical anthropology of unequal world society, with Morgan and Engels providing 19th century versions of the same and Eric Wolf, Jack Goody, Raymond T. Smith and others updating the project for late 20th century audiences.
+But our contemporary concern with subjectivity will require such grand narratives to be accompanied by individual and collective life histories of the sort pioneered by Sidney Mintz in Worker in the Cane and Richard Werbner in Tears of the Dead.
+Brian Alleyne’s collective biography of North London’s New Beacon Circle, Radicals Against Race, is another example from nearer home.

 One might ask what anthropologists would actually do when they study world society.
 Let us assume that ethnographic fieldwork of the kind that we are now familiar with will remain an important source of professional knowledge.
-But this practice is coming under considerable political pressure (Grimshaw and Hart 1993, 1995).
+But this practice is coming under considerable political pressure.
 Each us of us will try to resolve the problem in our own way.
 In my own case, I restricted the method of prolonged fieldwork to one stay in Ghana of two and half years, when I started out.
 Since then, I have preferred to visit new places under the auspices of a job rather than as a researcher.
 People expect visitors to do something for them these days and I would rather struggle with the bias of a known public position than try to explain that I am not a CIA spy.
 I have been most often a teacher or a development consultant in the employ of governments or international agencies.
-For the last five years, I have lived in Paris without either a job there or any pretension to carrying out local research.
+For the last decade, I have lived in Paris without either a job there or any pretension to carrying out local research.
+Recently I bought a secondary home on the beach in South Africa, where I have two honorary chapirs following retirement.
 Wherever I am, I read a lot and I write.
-In recent years, I have begun to explore the possibilities of the internet, of web searches and e-mail.
+At the same time, I spend a good part of my life online.
 It is becoming ever more feasible to make universal connection without physical movement, without leaving home.
 All of this adds up to social experience.
 I make an anthropology out of that.
 Fortunately, I have had institutional support for this pretension.
 As Meyer Fortes said, after he helped to set up his trade union, the Association of Social Anthropologists of the U.K., “Social anthropology is what social anthropologists do” and he had the means of establishing their credentials.
 I am acutely aware that this trajectory is not readily available to others entering the discipline now.
-I just hope that each takes personal advantage of the historical opportunities and is not crushed by the constraints.
+I just hope that each of you takes personal advantage of the historical opportunities and are not crushed by the constraints.

 I do not imagine that I am alone in responding to our moment of history in this way.
-Elsewhere I have commented on a collection of papers about teaching anthropology (Dracklé and Edgar forthcoming) which reveals the steps academic professionals are already taking to incorporate Kantian subjectivity into their methods.
-Brian Morris, in whose name this lecture is being given, was himself a pioneer of teaching anthropology as a way of constructing a relationship between the self and universal society.
+Elsewhere I have commented on a collection of papers about teaching anthropology which reveals the steps academic professionals are already taking to incorporate Kantian subjectivity into their methods.
 Clearly one consequence of the use of new technologies in teaching is that learning can now be much more individualized and ecumenical at the same time; and this juxtaposition of self and the world in itself poses a threat to the traditions of the academic guild.
 Here then is one source of a renewed emphasis on subjectivity.
-It all adds up to a radical revision of conventional attitudes to subject-object relations, grounds indeed for us to reconsider the positivist dogmas on which so many modern university disciplines are based, including social anthropology’s paradigm of scientific ethnography (Grimshaw and Hart 1995).
+It all adds up to a radical revision of conventional attitudes to subject-object relations, grounds indeed for us to reconsider the positivist dogmas on which so many modern university disciplines are based, including social anthropology’s paradigm of scientific ethnography.